Parkhill, Calgary

-Parkhill/Stanley Park is a residential neighbourhood in the southwest quadrant of Calgary, Alberta.
-It is bounded by Mission Road to the north, Macleod Trail to the east, Crescent Boulevard to the south and the Elbow River to the west.
+Parkhill is a residential neighbourhood in the southwest quadrant of Calgary, Alberta.
+It is bounded by Mission Road to the north, Macleod Trail to the east, 42nd Avenue to the south and the Elbow River and Stanley Park to the west.
 The Roxboro Park borders the community to the north and Stanley Park is established in the Elbow River valley.

 This is one of Calgary's oldest neighbourhoods, being established in 1910.
-It is represented in the Calgary City Council by the Ward 9 councillor.
+It is represented in the Calgary City Council by the Ward 8 councillor.
 The community has an area redevelopment plan in place.

+The community used to be officially titled Parkhill/Stanley Park, but at an unknown time in the 2010s it was renamed to just Parkhill.